Board Member Expectations

 Specific Duties of Board Members

-- Attend and actively participate in regular meetings, as well as board planning sessions, working groups, and board development workshops (about one per year).
+- Attend and actively participate in regular meetings, as well as board planning sessions, and board development workshops (about one per year).

 - Notify the board administrator whenever another commitment or illness will prevent attendance at a meeting.